-Our Program Managers work collaboratively with faculty to curate and deliver quality custom programs.
-Each program will have a dedicated Program Manager to assist with curriculum development, building the itinerary, and taking care of all logistical arrangements.
+Our Program Designers work collaboratively with faculty to curate and deliver unique custom programs.
+Each program will have a dedicated Program Designer to assist with curriculum development, building the itinerary, and taking care of all logistical arrangements.

 Roseanne was born in Kenya and currently lives in Nairobi.
 She holds a Bachelor's degree in Education from Kenyatta University and was a high school music teacher from 2005 to 2010, whereafter she ventured into the world of administration and program management.
 She is a passionate educator at heart, but has realized that being on the production end of educational experiences is more fulfilling than being at the front of